Top 45+ Flutter Interview Questions And Answers

 Firebase offers various services, such as Firestore for NoSQL database, Firebase Authentication, Cloud Messaging, etc., that provide backend functionalities to Flutter apps.

-43. Describe the function of Flutter’s Stepper widget.
+43. What is the function of Flutter’s Stepper widget?

 Ans:

 Flutter’s Stepper widget provides a sequential user interface for step-by-step processes.
-It organizes content into discrete steps, allowing users to navigate through them using the previous and next buttons.
+It organizes content into discrete steps, allowing users to navigate through them using previous and next buttons.
 This widget is commonly used in forms, wizards, or any process that requires sequential completion.
+Additionally, it offers a clear visual representation of progress and helps guide users through a structured sequence of actions.

 44. What are the main advantages of using Flutter for mobile app development?